-Interactive Brokers Group has been around since 1977, and has had the same owner and CEO that entire time.
+In our Interactive Brokers Review we’ll be discussing the well known firm that has been around since 1977, and has had the same owner and CEO that entire time.
 Interactive Brokers is a broker dealer and has consolidated equity capital of over $5 billion.
 They offer trading in over 100 markets world-wide.
 Interactive Brokers is a direct access broker and works with professional trades and large institutions around the world, executing trades in a variety of asset classes including, stocks, options, futures, forex, bonds, CFDs and international mutual funds.
 They are responsible for nearly 1 million trade executions per day.

 Interactive Brokers is an international firm, offering non US traders the ability to open a live account from just about everywhere in the world.

 Interactive Brokers Advantages

 - Can trade from multiple account types (IRA, single registered, Joint, etc.)

 - Many different asset classes and investment/trading options